Tottenham Transfer News: Kieran Trippier joins Atletico Madrid in £20m deal | Goal.com

 Atletico paid out £20 million ($25m) for the player, a fee that could rise in the future due to add-ons and bonuses negotiated between the two clubs.

-"Atletico Madrid and Tottenham Hotspur have come to an agreement for the transfer of Kieran Trippier," Atletico confirmed on their official website.
+"Atletico Madrid and Tottenham Hotspur have come to an agreement for the transfer of Kieran Trippier," Atletico confirmed on the club's official website.

 "The English player, 28, has signed for the next three seasons.